ZookaOnGit/mudlet-package-repository/mpkg/README.md

 ```
 Commands:
-  mpkg install          -- install a new package
+  mpkg install          -- install/upgrade a package
   mpkg list             -- list all installed packages
   mpkg remove           -- remove an existing package
-  mpkg search           -- search for a package via name and description
+  mpkg search           -- search for a package
   mpkg show             -- show detailed information about a package
-  mpkg update           -- update your package listing
+  mpkg update           -- update package listing from repository
-  mpkg upgrade          -- upgrade a specific package
 ```
 ### See Also